MarcarianS/cs1440-marcarian-shelby-assn3/doc/Plan.md

 ### getCommand()
 * Input: nothing
 * Interal Data:
--return the command given to the menu option object
+- return the command given to the menu option object
 * Output: returns single character command

 ### getDescription()
 * Input: nothing
 * Interal Data:
--return the description given to the menu option object
+- return the description given to the menu option object
 * Output: returns string of the description for the menu option

 ## Number Set Class

 ### NumberSet(size)
--The constructor needs to make a set of numbers in the range of the max given by the user
+- The constructor needs to make a set of numbers in the range of the max given by the user
 ### getSize()
 * INput: nothing
 * internal data:
--the number set is all of the numbers present on the card -getsize from Card, square it
+- the number set is all of the numbers present on the card
+- getsize from Card, square it
 * Output: returns the number of numbers that can be in the NS

 ### get(index)
 * input: index, the number entry that you want the val of
 * Internal Data:
--call CreateSet to get the list of random numebrs
+- call CreateSet to get the list of random numebrs
--get the indexth entry from what createSet returns return that value
+- get the indexth entry from what createSet returns return that value
 * Output: returns the value of the indexth entry of a card

 ### randomize()
 * Input: nothing
 * internal Data:
--for each index of the set, generate a random number and swap the value of the curretn index with that random index
+- for each index of the set, generate a random number and swap the value of the curretn index with that random index
 * OUtput: nothing

 ### getNext()
 * intput: nothing
 * internal data:
--keep track of how many times its been called
+- keep track of how many times its been called
--the number of times it's been called is the index of the set to return
+- the number of times it's been called is the index of the set to return
--add a self. variable to the constructor and increase by one every time getNext is called
+- add a self. variable to the constructor and increase by one every time getNext is called
--if that count goes above size^2, return none
+- if that count goes above size^2, return none
 * OUtput: an integer until the list is exhausted; then None

 ### createDeck(size, max)
 * input: size, the size of the card/set to create, max, the biggest number to create
 * internal data:
--set is a blank list
+- set is a blank list
--fill that list with values from 1 to max val + 1 -randomize the set
+- fill that list with values from 1 to max val + 1
+- randomize the set
--return the values at index from 1 to setSize (size squared)
+- return the values at index from 1 to setSize (size squared)
 * output: a list of random numbers

 # 2. Functional Examples